Rancho San Antonio Open Space Preserve

 It's easy to see why the park is so popular: it's just a few minutes' drive from most of Silicon Valley and it's quite scenic, with a mixture of woodland, open grassland, and some very nice panoramic views of the Bay Area.The park is large and well isolated from the nearby suburban neighborhoods, so it offers a real escape from the city without the hassle of a long drive.
 It's also free.
 To be sure, there are parks on the other side of Skyline Ridge such as Purisima Creek, Portola Redwoods, or Big Basin that have even better scenery, but they all require about an hour of driving each way and most of them (except Purisima Creek) charge $8 per car.

-Even though it's partly wooded, Rancho San Antonio, like most area parks, can get really hot and unpleasant in the summer.
-I avoid the park whenever the forecast high for the day is above 85 degrees and instead head to the coast.
+Even though it's partly wooded, Rancho San Antonio, like most area parks, gets really hot and unpleasant if the forecast high for the day is above 85 degrees.

 * The Black Mountain Trail (9.2 miles, 2420 ft)

 * The PG&E Trail (8.8 miles, 1600 ft)